India national under-23 football team: Summer Olympics

 From 1908 to 1988, football at the Olympics was played by senior national teams. and between these years India national football team competed at all Games from 1948 to 1960.
 From 1992, FIFA allowed only U-23 national teams to play the tournament at the Olympics.
 Though U-23 players were allowed, the qualifying matches of 1992 Olympics to 2012 Olympics were played by the Senior national team of India but failed to qualify to the Olympics finals from 1992 to 2012.
 AFC started AFC U-23 Championship from 2013 which is now acted as the qualifying tournament for the Olympics for the Asian countries, where top three teams are allowed entry to Olympic finals.
 India is yet to qualify for the AFC U-23 Championship and thus also at Olympics since then.

 AFC U-23 Asian Cup

 AFC U-23 Asian Cup was initially set to be held as AFC U-22 Championships in 2013 and its qualification matches in 2012, but the finals tournament was postponed to be played in January 2014.
-Till now, three championships held, in 2014, 2016, 2018 and 2020.
+Till now, six championships held, in 2014, 2016, 2018, 2020, 2022 and 2024.
 However, India failed to qualify to any of the championships.

 Asian Games

+From 1951 to 1998 India competed in eleven Asian Games except the 1990 and the 1994 editions, and was competed by the senior national team.
+As the turn of the century, Olympic Council of Asia (OCA) changed the rules of participation of players in the Asian Games.
+Since the Football at the 2002 Asian Games, the age of the players is limited to 23 years while three over–aged players are allowed among each squad, similar to the rules for participation at the Summer Olympics.
+Though the senior team won the 1951 and the 1962 gold medal, and a bronze at the 1970 Asian Games but the India U-23 team has yet to win a medal at the Asian Games football tournament.